Category Archives: Saxe-Weimar-Eisenach Royals

 Karl August’s surviving children – Bernhard, Karoline Luise, and Karl Friedrich. source: Wikipedia

-One of his first official acts was appointing Goethe to his privy council.
+One of his first official acts was appointing the great German writer Johann Wolfgang von Goethe to his privy council.
 It is perhaps through Goethe’s influence and support that Karl August worked to promote education and the arts.
 He established the Weimar Princely Free Drawing School in 1776 and was instrumental in reforming the education system and promoting the University of Jena.

 Johann Wolfgang von Goethe. source: Wikipedia

 A firm supporter of a unified Germany, Karl August was one of the leading forces behind the establishment of the League of Princes in 1785.
 Two years later, he was offered the Hungarian crown but refused.
-He took up service with the Prussian Army, serving as major-general and leading his regiment into several battles in 1792.
+He served with the Prussian Army as a major-general and led his regiment into several battles in 1792.
 After the disastrous Battle of Jena in 1806, Karl August was forced to join Napoleon’s Confederation of the Rhine, to avoid losing his territories.

 Grand Duke Karl August died at Castle Graditz in Graditz, Kingdom of Prussia, now in Saxony, Germany on June 14, 1828, and is buried in the Weimarer Fürstengruft in the Historical Cemetery in Weimar, Grand Duchy of Saxe-Weimar-Eisenach, now in Thuringia, Germany.